800 Free Relay Places 13th at NCAAs

-Rich MacDonald is in his fourth year as the diving coach at the University of Virginia.
-In three seasons, he has seen nine divers - six men and three women - compete in the NCAA Zone Championships.
+Rich MacDonald completed his fourth year as the diving coach at the University of Virginia in 2012-13.
+In four seasons, he has seen 18 divers - 10 men and eight women - compete in the NCAA Zone Championships.

 In 2011-12, MacDonald tutored Briggy Imbriglia to an NCAA Zone Championship on the platform and a ticket to the NCAA Championships, where he finished 13th.
 Imbriglia, along with JB Kolod and Laura Gartrell competed at the NCAA Zone meet.